gitKearney/php7-from-scratch/README.md

 __ADD PHP TO YOUR PATH__

-Assuming you'll be logged into your server not as root, add the PHP binary to your .bashrc profile
+Assuming you'll be logged into your server not as root, create symbolic links to the PHP binaries in ~/bin

     cd ~/bin
     ln -s php7/bin/php php